ufb/Textmarker/README_AMO.md

 ## Summarized

 __Source code:__
-The _src/_ folder contains the JavaScript ans SASS source files.
+The _src/_ folder contains the JavaScript and SASS source files.

 _webpack_ is used for precompiling and bundling.